OVERVIEW

 Areas of Focus:

-Gender and Education: examines how education systems in sub-Saharan Africa (SSA) respond to gender disparities and needs in education.
-This includes addressing issues of gender equity and equality, girls, and women’s education, including in STEM, sexuality education, and adolescent schooling, and policies and practices that promote gender equality, gender-friendly schools and curriculum, and engendered-teacher development programs, among others.
+Gender and Education: This examines how education systems in sub-Saharan Africa (SSA) respond to gender disparities and education needs.
+It includes addressing issues of gender equity and equality, girls’ and women’s education, including STEM, sexuality education, and adolescent schooling, and policies and practices that promote gender equality, gender-friendly schools and curriculum, and engendered teacher development programs, among others.

 Youth and Transition to Work: Investigates pathways to the world of work among young people in SSA.
 This includes addressing issues of positive youth development, youth empowerment and skills development, skills-building and training systems and the future of work, apprenticeship programs for young people, and demand-driven training for the future of work.